KPDevTech/reading-focus-overlay/README.md

 - A click blocker to prevent distractions
 - A blur overlay for the taskbar or screen
 - A focus frame that dims everything except selected areas
+- An alt tab blocker to prevent switching programs

 ## Recommended Workflow
 Recommended tools for reading with: